How to Use AI Automation to Improve Your Small Business Website?

 - Personal websites & portfolios

-34.36%had AI through their CMS2.52%used external tools1.3%had both
+34.36%used AI through their CMS2.52%used external tools1.3%had both

 Share of U.S. small businesses using AI – IKOL study, 2025

-Not precisely — and here’s why:
+Not exactly, and here’s why:

 - Just because a site runs on a CMS with AI features doesn’t mean those features are actually being used.

-- Not everything is detectable in the site’s code — a business might use tools that leave no trace, or don’t need to be integrated at all.
+- Not everything is detectable in the site’s code.
+A business might use tools that leave no trace, or don’t need to be integrated at all.
 A clear example?
 Using ChatGPT in a separate browser tab to generate content.

 Because we broke the sites down by type, we could also see how things differ across industries.

-- Online stores had the highest AI access by far —
+- Online stores had the highest AI access by far (

-52.93%.
+52.93%).
 They also had the highest rate of external AI tool usage, layered on top of CMS features. - Personal websites came next with

-36.45%having AI-powered tools — mostly via CMS, but occasionally through external integrations too. - Restaurants were last on the list, with
+36.45%having AI-powered tools, mostly via CMS, but occasionally through external integrations too. - Restaurants were last on the list, with

 34.83%AI access.
 And again, like with personal websites, very few external tools were found.